iamireku/new/UI_UX_GUIDE.md

 -   **Card:** The primary container for grouping related information (e.g., Dashboard widgets, profile sections). `CardTitle` is always styled with the bold headline font.
 -   **Button:** Used for all actions.
 Variants (`default`, `outline`, `destructive`) are used consistently to signal the nature of the action.
 -   **AlertDialog:** Used for critical, user-initiated confirmations that have consequences, such as locking a referral code, raising a dispute, or releasing funds.
 This ensures the user consciously confirms their action.
--   **Dialog:** Used for standard modal actions like "Add Funds", "Add Payment Method", or using the "Smart Start" feature, where the actions are less critical or destructive.
+-   **Dialog:** Used for standard modal actions like "Add Funds" or "Add Payment Method", where the actions are less critical or destructive.
 -   **Tabs:** Used to organize complex pages with multiple sections, such as the Profile page.
 -   **Input:** Standardized input fields, often enhanced with icons for better context (e.g., `AtSign` for Betweena ID).
 -   **Badge:** Used to display status labels (e.g., Deal Status) with colors mapped to their meaning for quick visual identification.